Sandra Douglas

 Sandra Marie Douglas (born 22 April 1967) is a female English former athlete who competed mainly in the 400 metres.
-She won a bronze medal in the 4 × 400 metres relay at the 1992 Barcelona Olympics.
+She won a bronze medal in the 4 × 400 metres relay at the 1992 Summer Olympics.

-Career
+Biography

 Douglas was born in Cheetham Hill, Manchester.
-She competed for Great Britain at the 1992 Summer Olympics held in Barcelona, Spain, where she ran her lifetime best of 51.41 secs to reach the semifinals of the 400 metres, before going on to win a bronze medal in the 4 x 400 metres relay, with her teammates Phyllis Smith, Jennifer Stoute and Sally Gunnell.
+She competed for Great Britain at the 1992 Olympics Games held in Barcelona, where she ran her lifetime best of 51.41 secs to reach the semifinals of the 400 metres, before going on to win a bronze medal in the 4 x 400 metres relay, with her teammates Phyllis Smith, Jennifer Stoute and Sally Gunnell.
 Douglas also competed for England at the 1994 Commonwealth Games.